–the second feature to Harley Quinn Vol. 3 #18 (“HARLEY LOVES JOKER”)

 –FLASHBACK: From Secret Origins Vol. 3 #3.
 This single-panel flashback shows Batman swinging into the Gotham night with Robin while on patrol.

-–FLASHBACK: From the second feature of Detective Comics Vol. 2 #13.
+–FLASHBACK: From the second feature to Detective Comics Vol. 2 #13.
 Batman fights some of Penguin’s thugs and winds up leaving Ignatius Ogilvy with a nasty permanent scar on his arm.

 –REFERENCE: In Green Team: Teen Trillionaires #2.
 Batman drives one of his Batmobiles into the Gotham River while on a case.

-–REFERENCE: In the second feature from Detective Comics Vol. 2 #20.
+–REFERENCE: In the second feature to Detective Comics Vol. 2 #20.
 Batman sends the demonic-looking metahuman gangster known as The Boss to Blackgate Prison.

 –REFERENCE: In Justice League International Vol. 2 #12.
 Batman meets superhero from the future Booster Gold (Michael Carter)—and his sentient computer program pal Skeetz—but doesn’t think much of him.
 Booster, however, earns Batman’s respect after they share an adventure together.

 –FLASHBACK: From Batman Eternal #17—this is an alternate version of the Modern Age’s Batman: The Cult.
 An evil Christian preacher named Deacon Joseph Blackfire obtains converts to his fanatical patristic sect by spiking homeless shelters and pantries’ food offerings with mind-altering drugs.
 These poor folks quickly become Blackfire’s insane cult of followers, helping him capture Batman.
 For seven straight days, Batman is chained-up beneath Blackfire’s church where he is tortured and drugged.
 On the seventh night of his captivity, Batman musters up enough strength to break free.
 Blackfire’s crazed followers turn on him and wind up killing him.